The world is crowded with dreamers, and if you claim to be one, then you’re simply making the place even more crowded.

 If you’re wondering why I said what I just said, then read on.

 Dreaming has become mainstream.
 Everyone loves to talk about changing the world due to the attractiveness of the phrase.
 People have begun to think that they can only succeed if they’re dreamers and there’s no other way to do so.

 You’re asked to aim for the sky, and you plan to do so.
 You’re asked to influence thousands of people with what you do, and you plan to do that too, even without having an idea of how you’re going to do it.

 After all, you’re a dreamer (or perhaps superman), and hence you can do everything.
 Over.
 That’s the only clarification you need.
 No doubts to be entertained further.
 Right?

 In case you’ve also began to wonder whether I’m a dreamer, then let me tell you that I proudly accept being one.
 If you were to whisper in my ear in the midnight to ask me whether I’m a dreamer, then I’d jump out of my bed, throw my hands in the air, and shout at the top of my voice “Yes I’m a dreamer.”

 I like being a dreamer.

 When I say that I’m a dreamer, I feel a kind of mutual relation with Albert Einstein, Bill Gates, Walt Disney, Henry Ford, and Stephen Hawking, which makes the concept of dreaming even cooler.

-Why wouldn’t anyone like to be a dreamer?
+Why wouldn’t someone like to be a dreamer?